nati-esh-zed/-fin-core/README.md

 Component based client-side engine for building dynamic websites and web-apps.

+> NOTE: This is a recent library and tests have not been properly done.
+> Please, do explore and experiment.
+You can suggest any ideas via email [the.defalt8@gmail.com](the.defalt8@gmail.com)

 ## Getting Started

 Either setup a new project using the provided `setup-fin` command from [@nez-fin/setup](https://github.com/nati-esh-zed/-fin-setup).
 Or else do your own setup and then instal @nez-fin/core.